5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 What To Do:

-• Single-Leg Stance Hold (BUILD): Start by holding a single leg stance for 10 seconds on each side.
-This works the glutes and stabilizer muscles in the hips and core.
+• Single-Leg Stance Hold (BUILD): Standing sideways to the resistance, raise the foot that’s farther from the resistance off the ground.
+Holding a single leg stance for 10 seconds.
+This works the glutes and strengthens stability in the hips, knees, ankles, and core.

 • Reverse Lunge (MOVE): Do 10 reps of reverse lunges.
 Maintain a flat foot on the stance leg.
-This works glutes, hamstrings and quads.
+This works the entire lower body and core.

 • Squat with Tempo (BURN): Finish with a set of squats at 5 seconds down, 5 seconds hold, 5 seconds up tempo.
-This slow and controlled movement increases muscle tension and builds hypertrophy and endurance in the glutes and quads.
+This slow and controlled movement increases muscle tension and builds hypertrophy and endurance in the legs.

 You can watch the video here for more information.